-The most likely reason for this is that your SMTP server is configured to allow CNAME expansion for email addresses.
+The issue might be that your SMTP server is configured to allow CNAME expansion for email addresses.
 With this feature enabled, the email server can sometimes change the "to" address for emails when routing them to their destination.

-To trigger a form in xMatters via email, you must send an email (from an email address belonging to a user that has permission to initiate the event) to an address matching the following format:
+To use email to trigger a flow in xMatters, you must send an email to an address matching the following format:

 But with the CNAME expansion option enabled, an email sent to